swipswaps/objectiv-analytics/bach/docs/source/product_analytics.rst

 Conversions
 -----------
-First we define a conversion event in the Objectiv Frame.
+First we define a conversion event in the Objectiv DataFrame.

 .. code-block:: python